Slyvred/Bubble-Sort-CPP/README.md

 # Sort CPP
 This is a header-only library applying the bubble-sort and insertion-sort algorithms.
-It's compatible with Windows and Linux (untested on MacOs).
+It's compatible with Windows and Linux (untested on MacOS).
 PS: This code might be garbage because i'm retarded.

 ## Simple example in C++ ##